 Occasionally when using headphones, you may run into a seriously aggravating issue.
 Your audio doesn't sync up to whatever game or experience you're playing inside Gear VR.
 This issue crops up in a variety of ways, but all of them are a problem when you're trying to enjoy VR.

 You may experience lag from 1 second to 5 seconds, as well as hearing popping, crackling, or mangling audio.
 No matter what is causing the problem, if you can't really hear what is going on you aren't going to be able to fully enjoy the experience.
 Thankfully there is an easy fix to deal with the problem even if it isn't ideal.
-That's because your bluetooth headphones may be the cause of the problem.
+That's because your bluetooth headphones, or your battery settings may be the cause of the problem.

 Plenty of us prefer to use Bluetooth headphones even when we aren't in VR.
 It eliminates dealing with any pesky wires and lets you enjoy your music in peace, right?
 Well, that may be one of your problems.
 There is an intermittent issue with Gear VR, where Bluetooth headphones don't seem to sync up correctly with the VR headset.